March 27, 2010

 Manscaping.
 Such a hassle for a hairy man.

-Unless he is chaetophobic, has a beautician for a significant other, or must be clean-shaven at work, a man shaving daily is a mystery to me.
+Unless he is chaetophobic, has a beautician for a significant other, or must be smooth at work, a man shaving daily is a mystery to me.

 And I am only referring to facial hair.